AI-Human Hybrid Chatbot – The Right Customer Service Solution at The Right Time

 Scale service capabilities to meet rising customer care demands

 In today’s digital age and customer-centric marketplace, customer-driven demand for support and care continue to rise.
 Employing a hybrid model mitigates this demand by capturing some of the initial promise of automation.
 Hybrid solutions scale customer service functionalities by overcoming human limitations in accuracy, speed and data analysis (intelligence and capacity), enabling faster and more targeted service while relying on human strengths – context and emotional intelligence.
-Utilizing a hybrid model enables a higher volume of interaction without increasing human manpower, thereby reducing the average cost per interaction, and often improving customer satisfaction.
+Utilizing a hybrid chatbot model enables a higher volume of interaction without increasing human manpower, thereby reducing the average cost per interaction, and often improving customer satisfaction.

 Reduce risk of negative CX